-The Compensation Committee of the Board of Directors consists of at least three Directors, each of whom shall be independent in accordance with National Policy 58-201 - Corporate Governance Guidelines.
+The Compensation Committee of the Board of Directors consists of at least three Directors, each of whom shall be independent as defined in accordance with all applicable securities laws and regulations and all applicable stock exchange rules, except where specifically permitted by such laws, regulations and rules.
 The Committee meets at least annually, or more frequently as required to fulfill its responsibilities.
 The Committee shall report regularly to the Board regarding its actions and make recommendations to the Board as appropriate.
 The Committee is governed by the same rules regarding meetings (including meetings in person or by telephone or other similar communications equipment), resolutions in writing in lieu of a meeting, notice, waiver of notice and voting requirements as are applicable to the Board.